10 Pieces of Information That Are Used to Steal Your Identity

 A passport is especially dangerous, as it could lead to identity theft on an international level.
 The scammer can create accounts in your name in other countries, and any existing accounts in other countries could potentially be accessed.
 It’s even possible that an altered passport would allow a thief to travel internationally under your name.

 Your phone number isn’t used for identity verification very often, but it can be put to great use by a talented phisher.
 They can call and claim they’re with a financial or governmental institution to get more identifying information from you.

 Most people are pretty hesitant to give out their phone numbers, but one slip-up could mean you have scammers on the way.
 It’s a good idea to stay vigilant about giving out your phone number, but being a little suspicious of people who call is probably warranted, too.

-Your Full Name
+9. Your Full Name

-Your Affiliations, Memberships, and Employer
+10. Your Affiliations, Memberships, and Employer

-Most people are much more likely to give out identifying information if they think they’re talking to someone from a group that they belong to; it could be an employer, a sports club, a fan club, or even an Internet group.
+Most people are much more likely to give out identifying information if they think they’re talking to someone from one of their groups.
+This group could be work friends, a sports club, a fan club, or even an Internet group.

 As with any means of phishing, your best bet is to be vigilant and make sure that you’re talking to who you think they are.
 If someone asks for personal identifying information, it’s a good idea to confirm with the organization that they need it and that someone called for it.